whitneyclegg/craft2pitch/README.md

 Seeing these changes visually with an interactive map that highlights the number of recently (2013 - to date) closed small businesses and the number of chain drug stores and banks.

 •	Personalizing the problem
-Providing a video components with interviews of small business owners, landlords, city councilmembers and an expert on urban economics.
+Providing video components with interviews of small business owners, landlords, city councilmembers and an expert on urban economics.

 •	Providing an economic analysis.
 What is the impact on New York’s municipal economy and the gross national product (G.N.P)?